block/goose/docs/plugins/using-toolkits.md

 [Toolkits](https://block.github.io/goose/plugins/plugins.html) in Goose are add-ons that expand its capabilities, offering tools and prompts for specific tasks.
 They make it easier to interact with external systems and handle complex operations.
 In this guide, we'll cover how to use Toolkits included in `goose` and those available through the `goose-plugins` repository.

 !!! important
     Before using Toolkits, ensure Goose is installed and properly set up.
 If you haven’t installed Goose yet, follow the [Goose Installation Guide](https://block.github.io/goose/installation.html).
-    To install the `goose-plugins` package along with Goose for additional Toolkits, run:

-    ```bash
-    pipx install goose-ai --preinstall goose-plugins
-    ```

 ## Listing Available Toolkits